 Silphen Cough Side Effects

-Note: This page contains side effects data for the generic drug diphenhydramine.
-It is possible that some of the dosage forms included below may not apply to the brand name Silphen Cough.
+Note: This document contains side effect information about diphenhydramine.
+Some dosage forms listed on this page may not apply to the brand name Silphen Cough.

 Side effects include:

 Sedation, sleepiness, dizziness, disturbed coordination, epigastric distress, thickening of bronchial secretions.

 Applies to diphenhydramine: compounding powder, injectable solution, oral capsule, oral disintegrating strip, oral liquid, oral tablet, oral tablet chewable, oral tablet disintegrating.

 The most commonly reported side effects included somnolence, dizziness, and incoordination.[Ref]

 Common (1% to 10%): Sedation/somnolence/sleepiness, drowsiness, unsteadiness, dizziness, headache, attention disturbance